 COVID-19 has changed the global economic outlook and this inevitably impacts the Group's business.
-There is no doubt that the short-term implications of government-imposed trading restrictions will bring commercial and financial challenges in 2021, until there are substantial rollouts of the vaccine.
-Irrespective of the easing of the strict lockdown measures in some of the Group's regions, there is a risk that governments that have reduced strict lockdown measures impose new or stricter temporary measures and regulations or prolong imposed quarantines and other government measures and regulations, as seen in the fourth quarter of 2020 as a result of the second wave in Europe.
+Irrespective of the easing of the strict lockdown measures in all of the Group's regions, there is a risk that governments that have reduced strict lockdown measures impose new or stricter temporary measures and regulations, as seen in the fourth quarter of 2020 as a result of the second wave in Europe, which will bring again commercial and financial challenges.
 Furthermore, the increase in e-commerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently changed as a result of the pandemic.